Invoiced/docs/payments/autopay.md

 - 5 days after second payment attempt
 - 7 days after third payment attempt

 After all of the retries have been exhausted then the invoice will be marked as past due.
-Additionally if this was for a subscription invoice you can control what happens to the subscription in **Settings** &rarr; **General** &rarr; **After Subscription Nonpayment**.
+Additionally if this was for a subscription invoice you can control what happens to the subscription in **Settings** &rarr; **Subscription Billing** &rarr; **After Subscription Nonpayment**.

 ## Usage